Khapra Beetle: The Complete Guide to Australian Importers

-There are a range of natural hazards importers must deal with during international shipments.
-One of those threats is physically small, but has the potential to cause major damage to Australia’s agriculture sector.
+There is a range of natural hazards importers must deal with when shipping internationally.
+One of those threats is physically small but has the potential to cause major damage to Australia’s agriculture sector.

 Below, we’ll look at what the Khapra Beetle is in detail.
 We’ll look at how the insect can enter into Australia, and what risk it presents to Australian biosecurity and to your cargo.
 We’ll also look at what measures you can take to safeguard your shipment.